WheelerCodingClub/wecan2/README.md

 PGPASSWORD=password
 ```

+If you are using Codespaces, `PGDATABASE`, `PGUSERNAME`, and `PGPASSWORD` will all be `postgres`.

 To migrate the database:

 ```bash
 npm run migrate up
 ```

+This must be done when the database is first created and after any new migration is added.

 For more information about how to use the migration tool, [ley](https://github.com/lukeed/ley):